-Building positive, impactful policing contacts is not only about making the city more livable and desirable, but also aiding and serving its people.
-They allow officers and citizens an opportunity to meet and converse or, more simply, to show that the department is involved in Prineville's diverse community.
+Community policing contacts have numerous positive impacts.
+It's not only making the city more livable or more desirable, but also helping and serving the community.
+They allow officers and citizens an opportunity to meet and converse or to know that the department is out and about in the community.
 This leads to a collaborative approach.
-The Prineville Police Department conducts and attends several community events throughout the year: Shop with a Cop, D.A.R.E., Crook County Round-Up, the Crook County Fair, the annual candy crawl, plus many more.
-Additionally, the Police Department enhances communications through social media engagement.
-The department also has two community service officers (CSO) that respond to different varieties of ordinance and livability calls.
-It is not about giving out citations, but rather educating and helping people get past the issues they are having.
+Prineville is a diverse community, and the Prineville Police Department conducts and attends several community events throughout the year.
+Shop with a Cop, D.A.R.E., Crook County Round-Up, the Crook County Fair, the candy, plus many more.
+Additionally, the Police Department engages with the community through social media which enhances communication.
+The department also has two community service officers (CSO) that respond to many different ordinance and livability calls.
+It is not about giving out citations, it is about educating and helping people get past the issue they are having.